Artillery at Fort Mackinac

 Light bronze 6-pound guns, mounted on highly mobile traveling carriages, made up the part of the early British defenses of Fort Mackinac.
 Here, a bombardier of the Royal Regiment of Artillery holds a 6-pound cannonball, which gives the weapon its name.

-By the time the War of 1812 broke out, American defenses at Mackinac included two bronze 5½” howitzers, two bronze 6-pound garrison guns, one bronze 3-pound garrison gun, and two iron 9-pound garrison guns.
-These weapons were not enough to prevent the British from recapturing the fort on July 17, 1812.
-British troops discovered that some of the guns had been taken at the Revolutionary War battles of Saratoga and Yorktown in 1777 and 1781.
-The new British occupants bolstered the artillery arsenal, with nearly 25 pieces on hand by the time the war ended.
+When the War of 1812 began, American forces defended Mackinac with two bronze 5½-inch howitzers, two bronze 6-pound garrison guns, one bronze 3-pound garrison gun, and two iron 9-pound garrison guns.
+This small battery failed to prevent the British from recapturing the fort on July 17, 1812.
+After taking control, British troops discovered that some of the guns had originally been captured from British forces at Saratoga in 1777 and Yorktown in 1781.
+The British quickly strengthened the fort’s defenses, and by the end of the war they maintained nearly 25 artillery pieces at Mackinac.

-When American troops returned after the war ended in 1815, they had to mount new artillery pieces, as the British again removed their ordnance.
-In the years following the war the U.S. Army added and removed pieces depending on the perceived needs and threats at Mackinac.
-Colonel George Croghan, inspecting the post in 1842, sent most of the artillery pieces to Detroit.
-Since infantrymen garrisoned the fort at that time, Croghan believed that “an infantry garrison wants not a full battery.”
+After the war ended in 1815, American troops returned to Fort Mackinac and once again had to mount new artillery, as the British had removed their guns during the evacuation.
+In the years that followed, the U.S. Army added and removed artillery depending on perceived threats and strategic needs.
+When Colonel George Croghan inspected the post in 1842, he ordered most of the guns shipped to Detroit.
+Since infantry units then garrisoned the fort, Croghan concluded that “an infantry garrison wants not a full battery.”

-Nevertheless, artillery units did occasionally serve at Fort Mackinac.
-Battery L of the 4th Artillery Regiment arrived in 1852, perhaps armed with bronze 6- and 12-pound field guns.
-The men constructed a floating target and used the Straits of Mackinac as a practice range, but were forced to haul their guns up and down the hill from the fort every time they went to drill.
-Men from the 2nd Artillery Regiment served at Mackinac until the outbreak of the Civil War, when Captain Henry Pratt and Battery G were ordered to Washington D.C.
+Despite this assessment, artillery units did occasionally serve at Fort Mackinac.
+In 1852, Battery L of the 4th Artillery Regiment arrived at the post, likely equipped with bronze 6- and 12-pound field guns.
+The soldiers built a floating target and used the Straits of Mackinac as a firing range, though they had to drag their guns up and down the hill from the fort for each drill.
+Artillerymen from the 2nd Artillery Regiment continued to serve at Mackinac until the outbreak of the Civil War, when Captain Henry Pratt and Battery G received orders to report to Washington, D.C.

 Howitzers, such as the one seen in this mid-1870s photo, had shorter barrels and could fire in a higher arc than a cannon.